 Look for a hydrogen peroxide concentration of at least 10%.

-Now, if you're like me, a pale, skinny nerd, you probably won't feel comfortable walking into a beauty store, asking for a product like this.
-Especially since I'm also blond and bleaching my hair would be pointless.
-Good thing there's the trusty Internet.
+Now, if you're pale, bumbling male like myself, you probably won't feel like walking into a beauty store, asking for a product like this.
+Thank the good Internet gods for online shopping!

-I got two 1L bottles for about € 12 each shipped to my door and went for "Wella Welloxon Perfect 12% 40 VOL".
+I found two 1L bottles for about € 12 each shipped and went for "Wella Welloxon Perfect 12% 40 VOL" at the time of writing this guide.

 Is it really the same stuff?